MGrim934/web-app-y3/README.md

  Users simply stores username and password values.
  Validation is handeled in flask.
 Before attempting to add to the table, it performs a query to check if it already exists in the database.
- Posts contains a title, a date, content and the author.
+ Posts contains a title, a date, content and the author. tableDef.py handles the creation of the database.
+ Its creation (along with the .py file that fills the database with dummy data) was derived from here. <https://pythonspot.com/en/login-authentication-with-flask/>

  I did not implement foreign key constraints on the relationship between the post/user in regards author.
 Perhaps this is something I could have done for better validation.